 For the adult, Deuter’s VariFit system allows the carrier to be adjusted for the length of your back without removing the child.
 The entire back panel is ventilated for comfort.

 - Safety and Comfort: The carrier frame is made of spring steel and is designed to distribute the load evenly.
 The hip belt has pivoting fins that allow for ease of movement.
 You might say that the Kid Comfort is almost like not wearing a backpack at all.
 Except for your little buddy kicking their feet around.

 For your child – life in the cockpit is great.
 This carrier has a comfortable wide saddle that is ergonomically designed to place their little legs and feet in the right positions.
 There’s a headrest, plenty of padding, and the seat gets rave reviews from parents.

 When putting the carrier down, there’s a wide and sturdy kickstand support that holds it steady.

-- Weather protection: Strangely, the Kid Comfort does not come with either a sun or Deuter rain guard.
-However, one can be added on easily.
+- Weather protection: Strangely, the Kid Comfort does not come with a rain guard, but it does come with a sun shade.
+A rain cover can be purchased separately.